-Government at all levels and corporations may commit wrong.
+When individuals in corporations or government at any level commit wrong, they often conceal information which could motivate demands for accountability.
+Without this accountability, public trust is diminished.
 A vital aspect of democracy is fostering an environment where whistleblowers, individuals with knowledge of these wrongs, will inform authorities and the public.

-None of the reforms in this plank can be a substitute for the more radical changes necessary to place control in the hands of the masses of people.
-Specifically, the United States must replace empire and militarism with cooperation among the peoples of the world and capitalism with eco-socialism before democracy can truly flourish.
+None of the reforms in this chapter can be a substitute for the more radical changes necessary to place control in the hands of the masses of people.
+Specifically, the United States must replace empire and militarism with cooperation among the peoples of the world and capitalism with the community-based economics advocated by our party before democracy can truly flourish.